Show All Answers

 Typically noise can be generated from various areas, but most of the time it is the water meter measuring chamber generating the noise.
 In some instances a meter will need to be replaced at no charge to you.

+Cranberry permits seasonal sales of legal merchandise for up to 30 days from tents or other temporary quarters.
+Planning & Development Services must be notified about the merchant’s plans, and the business is required follow the guidelines stipulated.
 No permit is issued for temporary seasonal sales, however a business tax license is required.
 Contact the Tax Administrator at 724-776-4806, x1171.
-Temporary Events/Seasonal Sales Guidelines

 The Earned Income Tax collector is Berkheimer Tax Administrator (1%) 0.5% to Cranberry Township and 0.5% to Seneca Valley School District for a total of 1%.103 South Duffy RoadButler, PA 16001724-282-0377Fax: 866-223-1607 More...